Earlz/ri-js-api/README.md

 # PreEmptive Analytics JavaScript API

-PreEmptive Analytics is a service that allows you to gather information about how your application or site is used as your users interact with it, in real time.
+PreEmptive Analytics is a suite of products that allows you to gather information about how your application or site is used as your users interact with it, in real time.
 This data can be sent to different endpoints.
 By default, the API sends the data to the [Runtime Intelligence portal], which allows for aggregation and analysis.

-# Including Runtime Intelligence in your site
+# Including PreEmptive Analytics instrumentation in your site

 1. Include the API library in each page of your site or application, or in a common header file using one of the following: